 Dual JD-MPH Admissions Requirements

-Prospective students may apply either before they begin their studies or during their first year of law school at Kline.
+Prospective students may apply to the JD-MPH program either before they begin their studies or during their first year of law school at the Kline School of Law.
 To be considered for the JD-MPH Dual Degree Program, applicants must meet the following requirements:

-- A baccalaureate degree from an institution accredited by one of the regional accrediting associations of the United States or, if foreign educated, a degree equivalent to a four year baccalaureate degree
+- A baccalaureate degree from an institution accredited by one of the regional accrediting associations in the United States or, if foreign educated, a degree equivalent to a four-year baccalaureate degree

 - Superior undergraduate grade point average

-The candidate’s undergraduate grade point average and LSAT scores will be strong factors in determining admission to the law school.
+The candidate’s undergraduate grade point average and LSAT or GRE score will be strong factors in determining admission to the law school.
 In addition, the Admissions Committee will consider a student’s extracurricular activities, work experience, and volunteer service.

-To learn more about the JD-MPH Dual Degree Program’s admission requirements, please visit the page on Kline School of Law's website below.
+To learn more about the JD program’s admission requirements, please visit the Kline School of Law's website:

 Review Admissions Requirements